 Sopa Seca is a traditional dish found in Chincha, Ica.
 The name of the dish literally means “dry soup” which doesn’t sound very appetizing.
-However, the dish is actually a delicious pasta dish made with dry noodles, chicken, vegetables and spices.
+However, the dish is actually a delicious one-pot pasta dish made with dry noodles, chicken, vegetables and spices.
 You will almost never find it served alone – it is the complimentary dish to Carapulcra Chinchana.

 The Italians reached the Peruvian shores in 1840 as they were trying to escape the poverty brought on by Napoleon’s conquest of Italy.
 They came with the hope of striking it rich from the guano and arrived to the estates of Chincha.
 With them came pasta, minestrone, empanadas, pastel de acelga, and panettone bread.
 Chincha, Ica is a province located south of Lima which is characterized by the large number of black descendants, but in actuality combines many different cultures of the world like Spanish, Indians, blacks, coolies and Italians, giving well a wide range of flavors and influences in the meals from the area.

 The union of Carapulcra Chinchana and Sopa Seca is similar to marriage between two people from different neighborhoods.
 One specializes in Carapulcra, one in Sopa Seca and the combination of the two on one plate is what brings about perfection.